The Seljuk Han of Anatolia

-The inscription reads: "...the most august (?)...the exalted king of kings, the master of the necks of the nations, the lord of the sultans of the Arabs and the Persians, the sultan of justice, the conqueror of the regions, of the universe, the sultan of the land and sea of the Greeks, Syria, the Armenians and the Franks, Ala'ud-dunya wad-din Kaykubad son of Kaykhusrev son of Qilij Arslan, the Eminence of the Commander of the Faithful, on the date of the year 629" (1231).
+"...the most august (?)...the exalted king of kings, the master of the necks of the nations, the master of the sultans of the Arabs and the Persians, the sultan of justice, the conqueror of the cities, regions, of the universe, the sultan of the lands and the seas of the Greeks, Syria, the Armenians and the Franks, Ala'ud-dunya wad-din Kaykubad son of Kaykhusrev son of Qilij Arslan, the Eminence of the Commander of the Faithful, on the date of the year 629" (1231).

 This inscription repeats the same mention of the qualification of "Sultan of two-domed bathhouse with tiled walls and painted imagery on the dome.
-It is is assumed he ordered the construction of the han soon after his conquest of the citadel.
+It is assumed he ordered the construction of the han soon after his conquest of the

 Alaeddin Keykubad I